shadowbq/robust-atd/README.md

                         		(default: True)

 Watch parameters:
+  -f                   (f)ollow and watch the directory for new files to submit
+                          (default: False)
   -a ANALYZER_PROFILE   (a)nalyzer profile id to be used during analysis
                         		(default: None)
   -d DIRECTORY          (d)irectory to watch for events